Team-4361/Roxbotix-RPI/Robotics Documentation/rpi files/README.md

 - For RPIs used on the robot or for active testing, there is a script to automatically toggle wifi on images with NetworkManager installed.
 To see if NetworkManager is installed, use the command "nmcli -v".
-The script, currently named '99-wlan', which makes on-the-fly configuration with the RPI off the robot *significantly easier* as it does not require the RPI to be connected to any network.
+The script, currently named "99-wlan", which makes on-the-fly configuration with the RPI off the robot *significantly easier* as it does not require the RPI to be connected to any network.
 This is done by creating a wifi access point that the user may connect to, allowing them to configure the system via ssh and access the gui; all at the same IPv4 address.
 At the time that this was written, the intended IPs for ssh are:
-	- Connected to robot - 10.43.61.22 port 22 (To use ssh while connected to the roboRIO over USB, you need to have a port forwarding rule in the robots code to push port 2222 to port 22.
+	- **Connected to robot - 10.43.61.22 port 22** (To use ssh while connected to the roboRIO over USB, you need to have a port forwarding rule in the robots code to push port 2222 to port 22.
 Refer to the [FRC documentation](https://docs.wpilib.org/en/latest/docs/networking/networking-utilities/portforwarding.html) for more on how to setup port forwarding.)
-	- Off the robot - 10.43.61.22 port 22
+	- **Off the robot - 10.43.61.22 port 22**

 	To install the script, use the command "sudo chmod +x /LOCATION_OF_SCRIPT/SCRIPT_NAME" to make it executable, then, "sudo cp /LOCATION_OF_SCRIPT/SCRIPT_NAME /etc/NetworkManager/dispatcher.d/99-wlan".